Robust earnings support European shares; eyes on BoE rate decision | Business

 Robust earnings support European shares; eyes on BoE rate decision

+European shares rose on Thursday following strong results from a slew of companies, with focus squarely on Britain's central bank that is expected to lift interest rates by the most since 1995.

+European shares rose on Thursday following strong results from a slew of companies, with focus squarely on Britain's central bank that is expected to lift interest rates by the most since 1995.
+The pan-European STOXX 600 index gained 0.3%, with Germany's DAX up 0.7%.

 The Bank of England is expected to lift borrowing costs by a bigger 50 basis points to 1.75%, according to a Reuters poll, as it battles inflation running at a four-decade high.

-European shares edged up on Thursday following strong results from a slew of companies, with the focus squarely on Britain's central bank that is expected to lift interest rates by the most since 1995.
-The pan-European STOXX 600 index gained 0.1%, taking cues from a 0.4% rise in Asian equities and a strong overnight rally on Wall Street after robust economic data and an upbeat corporate outlook.
+"There has been a pattern in recent meetings, like the Reserve Bank of Australia this week, where central banks have struggled to convince markets they are going to follow through with hikes that have been priced in," Jonas Goltermann, senior economist at Capital Economics, said.

+"Because the stock market was so beat up going into the earnings season, there's been a degree of relief that earnings have been bad, but not awful."
+British retailer Next climbed 3% on raising its full-year sales and profit forecasts.
+The retail sector jumped 2.7%, boosting the European benchmark index.

-Credit Agricole rose 2% as it joined French rivals BNP Paribas and Societe Generale in announcing a better-than-expected quarterly profit amid record activity at its investment banking division.
-Lufthansa rose 5.2% on a return to operating profit in the second quarter, helped by booming demand for air cargo flights.
+Credit Agricole rose 4.5% as it joined French lenders BNP Paribas and Societe Generale in announcing a better-than-expected quarterly profit amid record activity at its investment banking division.
+European banks advanced 0.3%, but gains were capped by a 2.8% drop in the Netherlands' ING Groep NV even as it posted a better-than-expected quarterly pre-tax profit.

+"ING beats expectations, but results difficult to read with Turkey hyperinflation impact," Jefferies analysts said in a note, adding that the bank's fees and costs were a slight miss.
+Lufthansa rose 4.8% as it said it expects a return to group operating profit for the full year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)